chetanbg1/cbgwork1/README.md

-Encapsulation -->combining data and method / data hiding --
-//package -- > all related classes we put it in  same package
+Encapsulation -->combining data and method / data hiding -- package -- > all related classes we put it in  same package
 		help in organizing code
   		prevents the naming conflict
     		support modularity by allowing developers to seperate the program